krbnite/self-driving-car-nanodegree/Term1/P1_Finding-Lane-Lines-on-the-Road/README.md

 Replacing the identified line segements in an image with two continous line segments representing the left and right lanes first required developing a way to discern whether an edge was more likely a piece of the left lane or the right lane.

 Given the image's (x,y) coordinate system, a useful observation is that the left lane edges should have negative angles, while those making up the right lane line should possess positive angles.

 ### Statistical Representatives
 Once edges are separated into left and right groups, it is possible to estimate the slopes and intercepts that best represent the left and right lanes by taking group average.

+### Angular Masking
+More contextualization was necessary when applying this pipeline to the diversity of images represented in the movie files, especially in the optional challenge.
+For example, we do not necessarily want any edge identified with a positive slope to contribute to the averages computed for the right line.
+We only want the edges with positive slope that are actually found along the right line.
+Angular masking helps us achieve this.

+A quick glance at the images/movies suggests that an edge within the region of interest must lie in the angular neighborhood of $45^{\circ}$ to be a line segment corresponding to the right lane line.
+Similarly, an edge must be in the neighborhood of $-45^{\circ}$ to be considered as a candidate edge for the left lane line.
+I found $\alpha \pm \sim14^{\circ}$ worked well.

+### Consistent Overlay
 To stabilize the vertical presence of these representative lines throughout a sequence of images, we can assert that the represenatives will consistently fill the full vertical extent of the trapezoidal region of interest from which the edges came.